Converse extensionality and apartness: Assemblies for modified realizability

-\begin{theorem} The functor $E: \tca{T} \to \Asm_\tca{T}$ is full and faithful.
-Moreover, all the assemblies in the image of this functor are basic and every basic assembly is isomorphic to an assembly in the image of this functor. \end{theorem} \begin{proof} Note that by definition $E(A)$ is a base, and a straightforward calculation shows that $E A \cong (X, A, \alpha)$ for any basic assembly $(X,A,\alpha)$. \end{proof}
+\begin{thm} The functor $E: \tca{T} \to \Asm_\tca{T}$ is full and faithful.
+Moreover, all the assemblies in the image of this functor are basic and every basic assembly is isomorphic to an assembly in the image of this functor. \end{thm} \proof Note that by definition $E(A)$ is a base, and a straightforward calculation shows that $E A \cong (X, A, \alpha)$ for any basic assembly $(X,A,\alpha)$.

 In fact, more is true: the functor $E$ preserves the cartesian closed structure.
 To show this, we need the following lemma.